This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- In a small bowl, whisk together olive oil, lime juice, lime zest, garlic, salt, and black pepper.
-Set the dressing aside to use later.
+- In a small bowl, whisk together the olive oil, lime juice, lime zest, garlic, salt, and black pepper.
+Set aside.

-- In a medium-sized bowl, stir together beans, black-eyed peas, corn, chopped red bell pepper, chopped tomato, diced avocado, chopped jalapenos, and cilantro.
+- In a medium bowl, mix the black beans, black-eyed peas, corn, bell pepper, tomato, avocado, jalapeño, and cilantro.

-- Pour the dressing over the vegetables and gently stir to make sure the dressing coats everything.
+- Pour the dressing over the mixture and gently stir until everything is evenly coated.

-- Pour into a bowl and enjoy as a dip with tortilla chips or as a salad.
+- Transfer to a serving bowl and enjoy with tortilla chips or as a salad.

 Notes